Agents of Change: How AI is Reshaping MarTech Workflows

 Agentic Applications (The Emerging Middle Ground)

-Think of tools like Agent Composer (coming from some platforms), Model Context Protocol (MCP) standards that enable agents to access multiple systems, and A2A (Agent-to-Agent) communication patterns.
-These technologies are still being shaped, but they represent a potential future where agents operate across your entire martech ecosystem—not confined to a single platform.
+Think of tools like Agent Composer, Model Context Protocol (MCP) standards that enable agents to access multiple systems, and A2A (Agent-to-Agent) communication patterns.
+These technologies are still being shaped, but they represent a potential future where agents operate across your entire martech ecosystem — not confined to a single platform.

-Start by understanding what’s available in your current tools.
-Many practitioners don’t realize their vendors already offer agent capabilities.
+Start by understanding what's available in your current tools.
+Many practitioners don't realise their vendors already offer agent capabilities.
 Activate them.
 Use them.
 Get comfortable with how agents behave in your workflows.

 Overlay these technologies against your workflows.
 Where is your team spending the most time?
 Where are the most errors?
 Where would acceleration have the most impact?
-Map agent capabilities (both in-product and potential custom agents) against these pain points.
+Map agent capabilities against these pain points.

 Run POCs (Proof of Concepts).
 Pick one workflow.
 Try an agent-assisted approach.
 Measure what changes: time saved, errors reduced, quality improved.
 Learn what works in your context.